1. What is the HEE Pre-Doctoral Bridging Programme (Formerly Silver Awards)?

 - Have the support of their service provider organisation

-6. What is the timetable for applications to the Clinical Scholar Silver Awards?
+6. What is the timetable for applications to the Pre-Doctoral Bridging Programme?

-The Silver Award will commence 16th November 2016.
-The Silver Award needs to be completed by October 2017.
+The Programme will commence Mid November and needs to be completed by October the following year.

-The Silver Award programme will take place over a period of 48 days, starting on the 16th November 2016 – October 2017.
-The 48 days will include 10 mandatory educational days but otherwise is flexible to the needs of the Clinical Scholar and their organisation.
+The programme will take place over a period of 48 days, starting Mid November 2020 – October 2021.
+The 48 days will include 10 mandatory educational days but otherwise is flexible to the needs of the Fellow and their organisation.
 These days are to be negotiated with the employer organisation and academic mentor.

-8. Would an AHP with a Master’s in Physiotherapy who wants to apply for an NIHR Doctoral in Clinical Research award be eligible to apply for an Award?
+8. Would an AHP with a Master’s in Physiotherapy who wants to apply for an NIHR Doctoral in Clinical Research award be eligible to apply for the Programme?

-The Silver Award programme will be open to graduates who have a higher level formal training in research (see also 3).
-Practitioners who have achieved a professional Master’s, such as MSc in Physiotherapy or MA Art Therapy, which did not include higher level formal training in research, are also likely to be eligible for the Silver Award.
+The programme will be open to graduates who have a higher level formal training in research (see also 3).
+Practitioners who have achieved a professional Master’s, such as MSc in Physiotherapy or MA Art Therapy, which did not include higher level formal training in research, are also likely to be eligible for the Pre-Doctoral Bridging Programme.

-9. Can projects that require ethical approval be undertaken as part of the Award Programmes?
+9. Can projects that require ethical approval be undertaken as part of the Programme?

-The timeframe for the Silver Awards Programmes (12 months) often does not allow enough time for application and acquisition of ethical approval.
-Therefore is it recommended that Scholars do not undertake projects that require ethical approval.
-If a Scholar wishes to undertake such a project they should discuss this with their mentor as soon as possible upon commencing the programme.
+The timeframe for the Pre-Doctoral Bridging Programme (11 months) often does not allow enough time for application and acquisition of ethical approval.
+Therefore is it recommended that the fellows do not undertake projects that require ethical approval.
+If a fellow wishes to undertake such a project they should discuss this with their mentor as soon as possible upon commencing the programme.
 It is also recommended that they contact their Trust Research and Development Lead.
 Please note that the output expectations will remain the same for those undertaking a project requiring ethical approval (see 10.)

-10. What are the expectations for the Award Programmes?
+10. What are the expectations for the Bridging Programmes?

-Clinical Scholars undertaking the Silver Award are expected to:
+Clinical Scholars undertaking the Pre-Doctoral Bridging Programme are expected to:

 - Attend and participate in a bespoke educational programme